Site Loader

 selling an assignment condo

 Selling an assignment condo is not the same as dealing with a resale condo sale.
-You have to navigate many potential challenges and regardless of present market conditions it can take time and skill to complete a deal.
+You have to navigate many potential challenges and regardless of present market conditions, it can take time and skill to complete a deal.
 Depending on the contract you signed with the builder you may not even be allowed to sell the condo on assignment.
-If they do allow it, see below for a guide on everything you need to know about selling an assignment condo.
+If they do allow it, see below for a guide on everything you need to know about selling an assignment condo in the GTA.

 What is an assignment sale?